lukeFalsina/Grab-n-Run/docs/index.rst

 A concise **example** of use of the library is provided into an Android toy-application `here <http://link.me>`_.
 A *full explanation* of key extracts of this code is given into the :doc:`example` section.

-Finally for more technicalities and a schematic description on Grab'n Run **API** please refer to the :doc:`javaAPI/packages`.
+Finally for more technicalities and a schematic description on Grab'n Run **API** please refer to the `API documentation <file:../../javaDoc/index.html>`_.

 .. toctree::
    :maxdepth: 2